 If the student wishes to take an independent study with another VART faculty member, the student should meet with the faculty member to determine a clear set of learning goals and objectives for the class.
-Based on this information, they should decide if the study should be classified as ART690 or ART692.
+Based on this information, they should decide if the study should be classified as ART 690 or ART 692.
 Once the designation is determined, the VART faculty member should check with the VART Undergraduate Program Director to see if there is already a section open with them listed as instructor.
 If there isn't, the UPD will need to open one.
-Once the section is open, of if there is already a section open, the faculty member grants permission for the student to enroll.
+Once the section is open, or if there is already a section open, the faculty member grants permission for the student to enroll.

-Working with Non-VART Faculty and/or Taking undergraduate level classes (below 400 level)
+Taking undergraduate level classes (below 400 level)

 Classes below 400-level do not count towards a graduate student's degree.
 If a student wishes to take a below 400-level class they must supply the GPD with a clear rationale as to why the class is essential to their work.
-If the GPD approves the request, the grad student must enroll in ART690 with a VART faculty member and the instructor of the course in question.
+If the GPD approves the request, the grad student must enroll in ART 690 with a VART faculty member and the instructor of the course in question.
 The VART faculty member can then grant permission for the Grad to enroll.